-The dependent cannot have filed a joint return for 1995.
-However, this test does not have to be met if neither the dependent nor the dependent's spouse is required to file, but they file a joint return to get a refund of all tax withheld.
+The dependent cannot have filed a joint return for the year.
+However, this test does not have to be met if neither the dependent nor the dependent's spouse must file, but they file a joint return to get a refund of all tax withheld.